 Use case: I’m just trying to capture a camera

-One of the cheaper cards on the market, the Cam Link is well-sized and is specifically designed to take your camera input.
-The serious USB bandwidth it consumes makes it difficult to stack – only one per USB controller is supported.
-This is a good option if you only need one cam, or you know you have multiple controllers on your machine.
+One of the cheaper cards on the market, the Cam Link 4K is well-sized and is specifically designed to take your camera input.
+It does so with zero fuss and no configuration required.
+However, its technical design means that only one Camlink 4K per USB root hub is supported.
+Many computers only have one, meaning it’s possible that if you buy two, the second one will not work.
+This is a good option if you only need one cam, or you know you have multiple USB root hubs on your machine.

 Razer Ripsaw HD: $159.99